-- Option 2: a series of undergraduate courses which could have been taken at Brenau, or transferred in as appropriate undergraduate courses from a regionally accredited university.
+- Option 2: a series of undergraduate courses, which could have been taken at Brenau, or transferred in as appropriate undergraduate courses from a regionally accredited university.
 For either option, the course must be taken within the last 5 years with a minimum grade of B.

-In place of BA 508: BA 206 - Microeconomics and BA 207 - Macroeconomics

-In place of BA 514: AC 201 - Accounting Principles I and BA 327 - Managerial Finance.
+In place of BA 508 - Applied Economics for Managers: BA 206 - Microeconomics and BA 207 - Macroeconomics In place of BA 514 - Business Essentials for Managers: AC 201 - Accounting Principles I (Financial) and BA 327 - Managerial Finance.

-BA 507 Introduction to Business Communications
+BA507 Introduction to Business Communications